shengdade/ECE1779_Assignment1/README.md

 - Transform images uploaded by user
 - Upload images and their transformations to S3
 - Provide image links (valid for 60 seconds) to clients for display
+- There is at least one worker always running, which is called 'primary worker'
 ## Workflow
 ### Users Perspective
 #### Frond End